xo/usql/README.md

 planned / in progress work:

 ##### General
+1. \gexec/\gset support
+2. PAGER
-1. pager + pipe / gexec/gset support
+3. \qecho + \o support
-2. variable support / interpolation + \prompt, \set, \unset
-3. backtick params in meta commands
-4. Fix meta command parsing when passed a quoted string ie, \echo "   foo bar  " should have all whitespace included in the parameter
-5. fix table output / formatting
+4. fix table output / formatting
-6. SQL variables + environment
-7. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?)
+6. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?)
-8. SQL completion (WIP)
+7. SQL completion (WIP)
-9. syntax highlighting (WIP)
+8. syntax highlighting (WIP)
-10. \encoding and environment/command line options to set encoding of input (to convert to utf-8 before feeding to SQL driver) (how important is this ... ?)
+9. \encoding and environment/command line options to set encoding of input (to convert to utf-8 before feeding to SQL driver) (how important is this ... ?)
-11. better --help support/output cli, man pages
+10. better --help support/output cli, man pages
-12. \gprompt for prompting for prepared queries ...
-  - select * from ... where blah = :1 \gprompt string|password
-  - update users set pass = :1 \gprompt

 ##### Command Processing + `psql` compatibility
 1. the \j* commands (WIP)